66 47 36

 Homestay: Although there are certainly fewer listings here than on Airbnb, you can find some great deals here for hosted accommodation.
 Unlike Airbnb, the host is always home, so if you’re in a new area or country this might be a great option to learn more about the culture and things to do in the area.
 If you want to check out Homestay you can sign up here.

 People who travel frequently or who have multiple homes are often looking for people to maintain those homes.
 This could include taking care of pets, watering plants, and other general household chores.
+My friends Brittnay and Jayden actually do this full-time; if you want to get started house sitting now, check out their trusted house sitters review!

 You can literally find places all around the world to stay for free!
 Neither party is paid, but there is a diligent vetting process to make sure that the owner and the house sitter are both well protected.
 Although I personally haven’t used any of these platforms, I have many friends who use them regularly.